-- A) Correlation between log fold change RNA-Seq and log fold change Omni-ATAC-Seq at all peaks in sequential pairwise comparisons of developmental stages.
-Positive axis reflects higher expression at the later developmental stage for each plot.
-Peaks colored in red reflect concordant relationships between log fold change in RNA-Seq and Omni-ATAC-Seq; blue peaks reflect discordant relationships. - B) GO-term enrichment for gene-peak pairs with concordant or discordant expression and accessibility log2 fold change, for all peaks.
-Gene lists were extracted based on the nearest Mikado gene to each peak. - C) Correlation between log fold change RNA-Seq and log fold change Omni-ATAC-Seq at all peaks in each developmental stage.
-Positive axis reflects higher expression at the later developmental stage for each plot. - D) GO-term enrichment for gene-peak pairs with concordant or discordant expression and accessibility log2 fold change, for promoter peaks.
+- A) Correlation between log2-fold change RNA-Seq and log2-fold change Omni-ATAC-Seq at peak-gene pairs in sequential pairwise comparisons of developmental stages.
+Only peak-gene pairs with a significant difference in expression and accessibility between the two time points are plotted.
+Positive axis reflects higher expression or accessibility at the later developmental stage for each plot.
+Points colored in red reflect concordant relationships between log2-fold change in RNA-Seq and Omni-ATAC-Seq; blue peaks reflect discordant relationships.
+Dotted line represents a linear fit to all data in the plot.
+Pearson correlation R and Spearman correlation ρ for all points are displayed in each plot. - B) GO-term enrichment for gene-peak pairs with concordant or discordant expression and accessibility log2-fold change, for all peaks.
+Gene lists were extracted based on the nearest Mikado gene to each peak. - C) Correlation between $log_2$ -fold change RNA-Seq and $log_2$ -fold change Omni-ATAC-Seq at all peaks in each developmental stage.
+Positive axis reflects higher expression at the later developmental stage for each plot. - D) GO-term enrichment for gene-peak pairs with concordant or discordant expression and accessibility log2.fold change, for promoter peaks.